 Having a solid client base is one of the prerequisites of selling more products and ensuring a steady cash flow, particularly in the challenging times we’ve faced during the pandemic.
 As recent research shows, nearly 90% of retail subscription businesses either maintained or grew new memberships since the lockdown.

 However, keeping clients spending their money on your products regularly is a challenge in a world where increasingly more companies add subscriptions to their options.
-A challenge until you develop and implement a working marketing strategy.
+It’s a real challenge until you develop and implement a working marketing strategy.

 Subscription businesses use special software that allows tracking and reporting — and these features lie at the heart of the business model.
-The software records every client’s subscription form, shows how many clients have unsubscribed or how much money one client brings to your company over a certain period.
+The software can record every client’s subscription form and show how many clients have unsubscribed or how much money one client has brought to your company over a certain period.
 All you need to do is choose the markers you’d like to study and the period, and you’re all set to make data-driven decisions for your company.

 One of the appealing features of the subscription business model in retail is that you put the clients in charge of the decision-making process.
 Compare this: in-store shopping requires a salesperson to introduce the client to the products, present them, pack the goods, and cash out.
 During online purchase, the client is in charge of all these steps, except for packing and delivery.

 For the business, this model means it will need to hire fewer people to do the tasks, which, consequently, will save operational costs.
-However, it also means that the business needs to empower its clients with the information and actions that would make the purchasing experience as easy and pleasant as it can be.
+However, it also means that the business needs to empower its clients with the information and actions that would make the purchasing experience as easy and pleasant as it would be in a retail environment.

-The variety of the subscription boxes made the clients extremely picky about who they’re ready to shop from, which adds extra work to your sales and marketing team.
+The variety of the subscription boxes makes customers extremely picky about who they’re ready to shop from, which adds extra work to your sales and marketing team.
 Unique offers, products, and brand values that resonate with the customers’ ones are a good start.